SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: INTRODUCTION

-The magnetic field derived from studies of dust polarization at sub-millimeter and infrared wavelengths, conversely, reveal a magnetic field that seemingly conflicts with the poloidal magnetic field traced by the NTFs.
-The magnetic field derived from the dust polarization observations traces the most extended axes of the molecular clouds within the CMZ -- an orientation that is largely parallel to the Galactic plane and consistent with a toroidal field \citep{Guan2021,Mangilli2019,Nishiyama2010,Novak2000}.
-It is unclear how the seemingly distinct magnetic fields traced by the infrared and radio observations are related; however, observations at 90 and 150 GHz reveal regions where the magnetic field becomes poloidal rather than toroidal \citep{Guan2021}.
-This could either indicate connections between the fields traced by dust polarization and the NTFs or a spatially variable distribution comprised of multiple magnetic field components \citep{Guan2021}.
-The latter is likely given the sensitivity of these observations to both thermal dust and synchrotron emission.
+Conversely, the magnetic field derived from large-scale studies of dust polarization at sub-millimeter and infrared wavelengths reveals a distribution that seemingly conflicts with the vertical magnetic field traced by the NTFs.
+The magnetic field derived from the dust polarization observations is aligned parallel to the distribution of the molecular clouds within the CMZ -- an orientation that is largely parallel to the Galactic plane and consistent with a horizontal (or possibly toroidal) field \citep{Novak2000,Nishiyama2010,Mangilli2019,Guan2021}.

+One possible explanation for these different magnetic field orientations could be the distinct mechanisms responsible for the polarization (relativistic electrons illuminating the NTFs for the radio observations compared to dust-grain alignment for the infrared observations).
+However, polarimetric observations at 90 and 150 GHz reveal regions where the magnetic field becomes vertical rather than horizontal \citep{Guan2021}.
+These vertical magnetic field regions could either indicate connections between the fields traced by dust polarization and the NTFs or a spatially variable distribution comprised of multiple magnetic field components \citep{Guan2021}.
+The latter is likely given the sensitivity of these particular observations to both thermal dust and synchrotron emission.